gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 Looking at this code my guess is that the register `r0` is being used to pass the first argument to functions.
-Thus the second line `mov   r6, r0` is saving the beat length (`call_me_maybe`'s first argument) to `r6` before using `r0` for some other purpose.
+Thus the second line `mov   r6, r0` is saving the beat length (`call_me_maybe`'s first and only argument) to `r6` before using `r0` for some other purpose.
 To increase the beat length we need to replace this second instruction with an instruction that stores a higher value in `r6`.
-This has to be done with a single instruction, since the first instruction of this function is important in maintaining the function calling convention, and the third instruction is necessary for the function's logic.
+This has to be done with a single instruction, since the first instruction of this function is important in maintaining the function calling convention, and the third instruction is necessary for the function's logic, and remember we can't insert or remove bytes - only update them in place.

+I found that the original value of `r6` before the second instruction set it to `r0` was non-zero, and replacing the `mov r6, r0` with an instruction that does nothing (such as `mov r0, r0`) caused the song to play, although too fast.
+But that means this approach is definitely going to work!

-There are several ways to do this, but I found that taking the current value of `r6` at that point in the program and doubling it (by shifting it one bit to the left) gives a good note length.
+Rather than doing nothing, I need the second instruction to increase the existing value of `r6` by some amount.
+There are several approaches we could take, but I found that simply doubling its value by shifting it by one bit to the left gives a good note length.
 That is I replaced the second instruction with `lsl r6, r6, #1` which assembles to `E1 A0 60 86`.
-I use a process of trial end error to come up with a good sounding beat length.

 Here's the result:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s_51do9YbHw?si=Fpm21KF1jjAWMK0y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>